ono-midori/ono-midori.github.io/techs/libevent.md

         or EVLOOP_NO_EXIT_ON_EMPTY was set) {

-    if (EVLOOP_NONBLOCK was set, or any events are already active) If any registered events have triggered, mark them active. else
+    if (EVLOOP_NONBLOCK was set, or any events are already active) If any registered events have triggered, mark them active.
+        // otherwise goto the for loop
+    else
         Wait until at least one event has triggered, and mark it active.